<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://foodphoto.ai/blog/covers/how-to-photograph-bakery-pastries-phone-2026.webp</image:loc>

-<image:title>Bakery &amp; Pastry Photos on a Phone (2026): Croissants, Donuts, Cakes, and Crumb That Looks Fresh</image:title>
+<image:title>How to Photograph Bakery and Pastry Items on a Phone (2026): Croissants, Donuts, Cakes, and Crumb That Looks Fresh</image:title>

-<image:caption>A 2026 phone photography guide for bakeries: capturing shine and layers without glare, shooting behind glass, building a repeatable pastry shot list, and exporting menu-ready crops.</image:caption>
+<image:caption>A 2026 phone guide to bakery and pastry photography: capture shine without glare, shoot behind glass, build a repeatable pastry shot list, and export menu-ready crops.</image:caption>

 </image:image>